Docker Task Runner

 Task runner behavior in a failure scenario

-Kestra running in a Docker container, Task Runner running in DinD
+Kestra running in a Docker container, task runner running in DinD

-When Kestra runs in a Docker container and uses DinD for task runners, terminating the Kestra container will also terminate the DinD container and any running task containers inside DinD.
+When Kestra runs in a Docker container and uses DinD for task runners, terminating the Kestra container will also terminate the DinD container and any running task containers inside it.
 No container is automatically restarted.

-Kestra running in Kubernetes, Task Runner running in DinD
+Kestra running in Kubernetes, task runner running in DinD

-Kestra deployed with Docker-Compose, Task Runner running in DinD
+Kestra deployed with Docker Compose, task runner running in DinD

-When using Docker-Compose, Kestra and DinD containers can be managed independently.
-Restarting the Kestra container does NOT automatically restart the DinD container.
+When using Docker Compose, Kestra and DinD containers can be managed independently.
+Restarting the Kestra container does not automatically restart the DinD container.
 Therefore, task runners running inside DinD may continue running even if Kestra is restarted.

-Insecure Registry
+Insecure registry

-For example, if you have the insecure registry 10.10.1.5:5000, please add the following configuration to /etc/docker/daemon.json and then restart your Docker daemon.
+For example, if your registry is at 10.10.1.5:5000, add the following to /etc/docker/daemon.json, then restart the Docker daemon:

 {